-The bacteria can come from things like pond scum, maggots, plant waste, and the classic – rotting meat.
+Botulism bacteria can come from pond scum, maggots, plant waste, and the classic – rotting meat.

 Tremors and paralysis are common.
-You may find your bird unable to stand or lift its head.
+You may find birds unable to stand or lift its head (1).

 Eventually, the paralysis can extend to breathing, at which point you can lose the animal.

-Coming from the soil in most cases, this bacteria can appear especially after a heavy rain disrupts any stagnant water that may be in the chicken’s environment.
+This bacteria, which comes from the soil, can appear especially after a heavy rain disrupts any stagnant water in the chicken’s environment.